Discover the Ried d’Alsace by bike (40km)

 Canal du Rhône au Rhin

 We finally reach the canal from the Rhone to the Rhine for the last part of the itinerary: it is good to have a little shade and freshness, because there is little of it along the loop.
 One thus returns to Boofzheim, after this beautiful discovery of the ried.
-If you want more ideas, don’t hesitate to consult my article on my ideas of things to do in the Ried!
+If you’d like more ideas, check out my article on my ideas for things to do in the Ried!

 Bike rental